ruby-in-the-park/ruby-in-the-park/README.md

 The first thing to agree on: Is anyone interested?
 What date works for you?
 Please comment in [Issue #1](https://github.com/ruby-in-the-park/ruby-in-the-park/issues/1).

 ## The Rules
 - Respect is a priority.
+Fun as well.
 - Vegetarians and non vegetarians are equally welcome.
 Same goes for beer, favourite ruby framework and Scala or Java.
 - [insert your rule/request here as a PR]